No Retreat... No Surrender... Si Kumander

 No Retreat...
 No Surrender...
 Si Kumander is a 1987 Filipino action comedy film directed by Pablo Santiago and starring Fernando Poe Jr. and his wife Susan Roces, the latter as the titular commander.
 Produced by FPJ Productions, the film was released on September 17, 1987.
 Critic Luciano E. Soriano of the Manila Standard gave Kumander a mildly positive review, commending Poe and Roces' "delightful" performances while deeming the film "mildly amusing" and "an over-extended [TV] sitcom".

+Plot

+The story follows a married couple Gener and Benita.
+Gener is an automobile entrepreneur and mechanic while Gener is a possessive housewife who goes berserk when her husband gets entangled with a younger woman.